Preparing quasienergy states on demand: A parametric oscillator: Introduction

 In what follows we show that, by slowly turning on resonant parametric drive, it is possible to prepare on demand various quasienergy states starting from the ground state of the oscillator ($n=0$).
-We believe this is a general feature of Floquet systems.
+Importantly, this can be done in a finite time and with high accuracy without using special pulse-shaping techniques, but just by increasing the amplitude of the drive linearly in time.
+Such scenario is easy to implement in the experiment.
 We also study preparation of a superposition of quasienergy states starting from the ground state.
-This can be accomplished using non-adiabatic transitions for the driving frequency $\omega_F$ tuned close to multiphoton resonance, so that $\ep_m-\ep_0$ is small for the targeted $m$.
-Our results for the driving protocol refer, but are not limited to a linear in time increase of the amplitude of the driving, a scenario that is easy to implement in the experiment and that brings the system to the regime of stationary driving in a finite time.
-The nonadiabatic dynamics in this case differs from the conventional Landau-Zener dynamics.
+Such preparation can be accomplished using non-adiabatic transitions for the driving frequency $\omega_F$ tuned close to multiphoton resonance, so that $\ep_m-\ep_0$ is small for the targeted $m$.
+Again, this relies on a simple linear increase of the driving amplitude.
+However, the nonadiabatic dynamics in this case turns out to be different from the conventional Landau-Zener dynamics.

 The paper is organized as follows.
 In Sec.~II, we present the model of a parametric nonlinear oscillator and discuss its quasienergy spectrum.
-We show the evolution of the spectrum with the varying driving frequency in the limit of zero drive amplitude and the occurrence of the degeneracy and RB degeneracy of the quasienergy levels as the system goes through multiphoton or subharmonic resonance.
+We show the evolution of the spectrum with the varying driving frequency in the limit of zero drive amplitude and the occurrence of the degeneracy and the RB degeneracy of the quasienergy levels as the system goes through multiphoton or subharmonic resonance.
 In Sec.~III, we present the Wigner distribution for the quasienergy states prepared from the oscillator ground state by slowly ramping up the amplitude of the driving in the absence of degeneracy.
 We demonstrate the possibility to prepare a Floquet state ``on demand" and the rich structure of its Wigner distribution.
 The only constraint is that the resulting Floquet states are ``even" with respect to inversion in phase space.
 In Sec.~IV, we consider preparation of a superposition of two quasienergy states via a non-adiabatic transition when the system is close to degeneracy for weak field.
 In Sec.~V, we briefly discuss the adiabaticity in the presence of dissipation.
 In Sec.~VI we study fluorescence of the oscillator driven into a Floquet state, and in particular the characteristic transient spectrum of the fluorescence.
 Sec.~VI contains concluding remarks.